nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 # Integration procedure with tools

-Of course an integration procedure can be that all module functions are correctly implement from start to end and in the end everything is joined and everything works (big-bang integration).
-This mostly is a very very hard way to do an integration since it is wellknown that it is nearly impossible to write so much code without an error is sneaked in and this error will can be very very hard to located in a running system.
+Of course an integration procedure can be that all module functions are correctly implemented from start to end and in the end, everything is linked and everything works (big-bang integration).
+This mostly is a very hard way to do an integration since it is nearly impossible to write so much code without errors.

-Instead in Nabto Edge a integration procedure is laid out with supporting test code so that the integrator can create the integration interfaces one by one and get them tested.
+Instead in Nabto Edge an integration procedure is laid out with supporting test code so that the integrator can create the integration interfaces one by one and get them tested.
 Thus once the overall integration is to be made, hopefully no errors (or only minor errors) will occur.

 More on this procedure can be found in the `nabto-embedded-sdk/platform_integration_guide` directory.